sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/02-Plugins.md

 #### Usage example

-A build definition that uses the plugin might look like. `obfuscate.sbt`:
+A build definition that uses the plugin might look like `obfuscate.sbt`:

 ```scala
 obfuscate / obfuscateLiterals := true